moldovancsaba/doneisbetter/LEARNINGS.md

 **Root Cause:** Next.js 14.0.4 no longer supports direct TypeScript configuration in `next.config.js`.
 TypeScript configuration should be managed through `tsconfig.json` instead.

 **Resolution:** Removed typescript.strict from next.config.js as it's redundant with tsconfig.json settings.

+## Design Guidelines

+- No breadcrumb navigation as per design policy
+- Core UI flows (SWIPE → VOTE → RANKING) must be strictly linear
+- Image aspect ratios must always be preserved
+- Card designs must be consistent across all views
+- No text overlays on cards in any view
+- Responsive layouts must handle both portrait and landscape orientations

+## Development Process

+- Versioning system in place for all deployments
+- Documentation kept current with implementation
+- Component reuse enforced through centralization
+- Image handling standardized across all views
+- Layout responsiveness handled at container level